chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 The `configuration` element MUST be a JSON object.
 The value of each property MUST be a JSON string or object which properties are considered the configuration lookup.
-Configuration must be passed to all Probes and actions requring it.
+Configuration must be passed to all Probes and actions requiring it.
 Probes and actions MUST NOT modify the configuration.

 Configurations MUST be passed a mapping of keys and values to probes and actions.